Stock and ETF List

-The Approved Stock list is organized using the Global Industry Classification Standard (GICS).
-The GICS is an industry taxonomy developed in 1999 by Morgan Stanley Capital International (MSCI) and Standard & Poor’s (S&P) for use by the global financial community.
+The Approved Stock list is organized using the Global Industry Classification Standard (GICS®).
+GICS® is an industry analysis framework that helps investors understand the key business activities for companies around the world.
+MSCI and S&P Dow Jones Indices developed this classification standard to provide investors with consistent and exhaustive industry definitions.
 The GICS is a four-tiered, hierarchical industry classification system.
 According to the GICS hierarchy, there are 11 economic sectors.
-These sectors are further divided into 24 industry groups, 69 industries and 158 sub-industries.
+These sectors are further divided into 25 industry groups, 74 industries and 163 sub-industries.

 A sector is an area of the economy where businesses share the same or related business activity, product or service; An industry group is a way of grouping individual companies or stocks based on common business lines; An industry is a part of the economy that produces closely related raw materials, goods or services; A sub-industry is a lesser industry that is either part of or dependent on a larger industry.

-Teams competing in the Wharton Global High School Investment Competition must have a final investment portfolio that includes at least one stock from as many sectors as they have members.
-For example, if your team has five members, you must have stocks from at least five different sectors in your portfolio when trading closes on December 2.
+Teams competing in the Wharton Global High School Investment Competition must have a final investment portfolio that includes at least one stock from as many sectors as they have members and one ETF.
+For example, if your team has five members, you must have stocks from at least five different sectors in your portfolio when trading closes on December 1.
 You can always invest in more sectors than the minimum.

 Based on the GICS structure, the 11 sectors include: